 The Yen Press publishes the Yen Plus anthology magazine every month.

 3. Drawn & Quarterly

 This platform appeared in the late 80s in Montreal.
-In the beginning, it was a one-issue magazine, but the efforts of publisher Chris Oliveros led Drawn & Quarterly to become one of the best manga distributors.
+It started as a one-issue magazine, but the efforts of publisher Chris Oliveros led Drawn & Quarterly to become one of the best manga distributors.

-For the years of its activity, the publishing house has distinguished itself by cooperation with Astrid Lingren, Tom Gold, Tove Jansson, and many others.
+For years, the publishing house distinguished itself by cooperating with Astrid Lingren, Tom Gold, Tove Jansson, and many others.

-Today it is a powerful publishing platform in a constant search for cooperation with prolific manga writers.
+Today, it is a powerful publishing platform continuously searching for prolific manga writers.

 4. Dark Horse Manga

-In particular, such books as The American, The Traveller, and others contributed to this.
+Books like The American, The Traveller, and others have contributed to its success.